fingerskier/manthra/README.md

 # Manthra

+The greater danger for most of us lies not in setting our aim too high and falling short; but in setting our aim too low, and achieving our mark.
+  Michaelangelo

-War is a place where young people who don't know each other and don't hate each other, kill each other based on decisions made by old people who know each other and hate each other, but don't kill each other.
+War is a place where
+ young people who don't know each other and don't hate each other
+ kill each other
+ based on decisions made by old people who know each other and hate each other
+ but don't kill each other.
   Paul Valéry

 Remember, if you have a problem with your parachute: you have the rest of your life to figure it out.

 When you get what you want that is God's direction.
 When you don't get what you want that is God's protection.
   Shannon L. Adler

 Three contractors are bidding to fix a broken fence at the White House.
-  One is from Chicago, another is from Tennessee, and the third is from Minnesota.
-  All three go with a White House official to examine the fence.
-  The Minnesota contractor takes out a tape measure and does some measuring, then works some figures with a pencil.
-  "Well," he says, "I figure the job will run about $900. $400 for materials, $400 for my crew, and $100 profit for me."
+  The Minnesota contractor says, "I figure the job will run about $900.  $400 for materials, $400 for my crew, and $100 profit."
-  The Tennessee contractor also does some measuring and figuring, then says, "I can do this job for $700. $300 for materials, $300 for my crew, and $100 profit for me."
+  The Tennessee contractor says, "I can do this job for $700. $300 for materials, $300 for my crew, and $100 profit."

-The Chicago contractor doesn't measure or figure, but leans over to the White House official and whispers, "$2,700."
+  The Chicago contractor leans over to the White House official and whispers, "$2,700."
   The official, incredulous, says, "You didn't even measure like the other guys!
 How did you come up with such a high figure?"
   The Chicago contractor whispers back, "$1000 for me, $1000 for you, and we hire the guy from Tennessee to fix the fence."
   "Done!" replies the government official.
 And that, my friends, is how our government works.

 The United States had become a place where entertainers and professional athletes were mistaken for people of importance.
-They were idolized and treated as leaders; their opinions were sought on everything and they took themselves just as seriously — after all, if an athlete is paid a million or more a year, he knows he is important … so his opinions of foreign affairs and domestic policies must be important, too, even though he proves himself to be both ignorant and subliterate every time he opens his mouth.
+They were idolized and treated as leaders; their opinions were sought on everything and they took themselves just as seriously— after all, if an athlete is paid a million or more a year, he knows he is important… so his opinions of foreign affairs and domestic policies must be important, too, even though he proves himself to be both ignorant and subliterate every time he opens his mouth.
 (Most of his fans were just as ignorant and unlettered; the disease was spreading.)
   Robert A. Heinlein - To Sail Beyond the Sunset 1987

 If you want to know who controls you, look at who you are not allowed to criticize.